Joseph Bau: Legacy

 Bau's paintings and drawings have been listed by Sotheby's as significant contributions to the art of the Holocaust and his works have been shown in galleries in the US.

 The Joseph Bau House Museum, located in Tel-Aviv, is a studio that contains Bau's works, personal documents and other works.
 In 2024, the museum was designated as one of the "Best of the Best" for Specialty Museums in Israel by TripAdvisor.

-In 2024 the film Bau, Artist at War about the lives of Rebecca and Joseph was released, directed by Sean McNamara and starring Emile Hirsch.
-The theatrical release is scheduled for September 2025.
+In 2024, the film Bau: Artist at War about the lives of Rebecca and Joseph was released, directed by Sean McNamara and starring Emile Hirsch.